connar/connar.github.io/content/ctfwriteups/hgm.md

     [*] Uses net1 (duplicate of net.exe found in System32) to create a new user account with the specified creds in the command.
 ```

-From the above commands executed and logged on the powershell logs (`Microsoft-Windows-Sysmon54Operational.evtx`) we can see cear indications of mimikatz usage both in the LSASS being dumped in the `errordump` file but also trying to decrypt credentials found in a possible DPAPI file named `DB79FF0C49C20D542F3690C933AC3046`.
+From the above commands executed and logged on the powershell logs (`Microsoft-Windows-Sysmon54Operational.evtx`) we can see clear indications of mimikatz usage both in the LSASS being dumped in the `errordump` file but also trying to decrypt credentials found in a possible DPAPI file named `DB79FF0C49C20D542F3690C933AC3046`.
 We can try to mimic what the attacker did since there is nothing else juicy here to look at.
 We will dump both files and try to use mimikatz to see what we can find.
+After all, mimikatz seems our best chance based on what the description states.

-### [Part 1] Mimikatz - error.dmp file
+### [First half of the flag] Mimikatz - error.dmp file
 Starting with the `error.dmp` file, we extract it from Autopsy and put it in the same directory as the `mimikatz.exe` tool - a popular tool used to extract credentials.

 ```